cloudurable/kafka-training/java/lab5.5/README.md

 ## Lab Batching and Compressing Kafka Records

-Objectives is to understand Kafka Batching.
+Objectives is to understand Kafka batching.
 You will disable batching and observer metrics, then you will reenable batching and observe metrics.
 Next you increase batch size and linger and observe metrics.
 In this lab, we will run a consumer to see batch sizes change from a consumer perspective as we change batching on the producer side.
 Lastly you will enable compression, and then observe results.

 ### SimpleStockPriceConsumer
-We added a SimpleStockPriceConsumer to consume StockPrices and display batch lengths for poll().
-We won’t cover the consumer in detail just quickly, since this is a Producer lab not a Consumer lab.
-You will run this consumer while you are running the StockPriceKafkaProducer.
+We added a `SimpleStockPriceConsumer` to consume `StockPrices` and display batch lengths for poll().
+We won’t cover the consumer in detail just quickly, since this is a `Producer` lab not a `Consumer` lab.
+You will run this consumer while you are running the `StockPriceKafkaProducer`.
 While you are running SimpleStockPriceConsumer with various batch and linger config, observe output of Producer metrics and StockPriceKafkaProducer output.